mistasparkaru/Qx86/README.md

 - Why do the example specify a INC2, DEC2 etc?<br>
 I have included multiple methods for each instruction, method 1 (INC1) calls each gate separately whereas method 2 (INC2) implements a quantum circuit for the entire (where possible) instruction so is much faster.

-- Why call it Qx86 when you only have intel 8080/Z80 compatibility?<br>
+- Why call it Qx86 when you only have Intel 8080/Z80 compatibility?<br>
 Artistic license!
 Also q80 is a television set and a qx80 is a car so those names were already taken.
 Intel x86 compatibility is planned but will require more qubits due to the larger internal registers.

 - I get an error when I choose a real Quantum computer.<br>